Enryun/Common_SwiftUI/README.md

 - `color`: The color of the loading indicator.
 Default is `.blue`.
 - `backgroundColor`: The background color of the loading indicator.
 Default is `.gray`.
 - `lineWidth`: The thickness of the loading indicator's line.
 Default is 5.
 - `loadingSpeed`: The speed at which the loading indicator rotates.
+This uses the shared type [Speed](#speed).
 Default is `.medium`.

+#### Speed

+An enumeration representing the speed of an operation.

+This enum provides both predefined and customizable time intervals to represent different speeds at which an operation can occur.
+Each case of the enum corresponds to a specific speed, with four predefined speeds and one customizable option, allowing for flexible loading behavior tailored to specific needs.

+Cases:
+- `flash`: A very fast operation speed, with a time interval of 0.1 second.
+- `fast`: A fast operation speed, with a time interval of 1 second.
+- `medium`: A medium operation speed, with a time interval of 2 seconds.
+- `slow`: A slow operation speed, with a time interval of 3 seconds.
+- `custom(TimeInterval)`: A customizable operation speed, where the time interval can be specified dynamically.

 Example: